 The Commission shall ensure that appropriate coordination and cooperation between bodies notified under this Directive are put in place and properly operated in the form of a sectoral group of notified bodies.
-The Agency shall support the activities of notified bodies in accordance with Article 20 of Regulation (EU) No .../... [establishing a European railway agency].
+The Agency shall support the activities of notified bodies in accordance with Article 20 of Regulation [xx on the European Union Agency for Railways]

 Member States shall ensure that the bodies notified by them participate in the work of that group, directly or by means of designated representatives.